e-gov/AJ/_posts/2015-1-1-Presentation.md

 The power lies in how the components are connected to each other and the elements of X-Road.

 ---
-**Extractor** (*Eraldusfilter* *et*) watches Information System's outbound traffic and filters out the messages where personal data is being sent out from the Information System.
+**Extractor** (*et* *Eraldusfilter*) watches Information System's outbound traffic and filters out the messages where personal data is being sent out from the Information System.
 A personal data usage log record is created for each such event.
 The log record contains metadata about personal data usage: person's ID, date, name of the X-Road service, name of the message recipient agency and the purpose of the personal data use (if available).
 Personal data itself, however, is neither extracted from the message nor recorded.

 Extractor is placed as a proxy between X-Road Security Server and governmental Information System.